Joko-26/economy-bot/README.md

    1. In the installation tab match these settings:
       ![alt text](image.png)
       Use the provided link to install the bot (**NOTE: the bot only works if you add the bot to servers while it’s running**)
+    2. in the bot tab the `Server Members Intent` and the `Message Content Intent` need to be active
 3. Create a `.env` file at the root of the project and fill in:
    `DISCORD_TOKEN=your-bot-token` (found in the Bot tab in the Discord Developer Portal)
    `DISCORD_CLIENT_ID=your-bot-client-id` (found in the General Information tab)